anvetsu/reo/README.md

 1014.75
 ```

 That concludes our very short tutorial!
-I hope it has whetted your apetite to learn more about Motto.
 To learn more, please go the [detailed documentation](docs/index.md).

 ### Scripts & Compilation